Manchester Law Society is dedicated to promoting the legal profession and facilitating members of the public with any help that they may need.

 Register of firms which no longer exist

-A comprehensive list of out-of-practice firms is kept by the Law Society of England and Wales in London.
-Telephone 0870 606 2500 and ask for the Records Dept.
+A comprehensive list of out-of-practice firms is kept by the National Law Society of England and Wales in London.

 Looking for a will

-You may contact the Probate Registry at the following address:
+You will need to contact the Probate Registry at the following address: